 Staying active socially and mentally

-Research shows that keeping your mind active with crosswords and Sudoku puzzles, can help the blood flow in the brain24, improve the brain's structure 25 and help memory and thinking skills.
-People that regularly write and read in midlife slow their brain health decline later in life26.
+Exercising your brain will help keep it young.
+Playing games, such as crosswords and Sudoku puzzles, can help the blood flow in the brain24, improve the brain's structure 25 , and helps memory and thinking skills.
+This is particularly important in midlife, as those that regularly engage in intellectual, artistic, and manual activities during that part of their life see less brain health decline as they age26, 31, 32.